Joeski88/cosynightin/README.md

 - Log in/out & sign up html pages not inheriting the base html as they should in regards to styles (background image and font colours etc) despite the static files being loaded at the top of the page.

 *Solution*
-- Forgot to add the ".main-bg" class to the main of each html page, including the log in and log out pages.
+- Forgot to add the ".main-bg" class to each html page, including the log in and log out pages.

 --------